entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 ```
 See the Spring Security documentation for more details but this restricts use of the `getConference` method to users who have been assigned either the `conference-user` or the `conference-admin` role on the Keycloak client configured for the microservice.
 In local testing this defaults to the `internal` client but see notes below on how that works in production.

-Next we want to verify that this security check is working.
+Now we should verify this security check is working.

 2. Start up your Keycloak, tableWidget MFE, and microservice.
-See [these instructions](./run-local.md) if you need a refresher but these are the basic commands using the ent CLI and Docker (for keycloak):
+See [these instructions](./run-local.md) if you need a refresher but these are the basic commands using the ent CLI and Docker for keycloak.
 ```
 ent prj ext-keycloak start
 ent prj be-test-run